Jeff Garcia: Professional career

 Garcia is one of only eighteen quarterbacks in NFL history who have achieved two consecutive thirty-touchdown passing seasons (2000 and 2001) at least one time in his career.
 The others are Philip Rivers, Steve Bartkowski, Drew Brees, Peyton Manning, Brett Favre, Dan Fouts, Dan Marino, Tom Brady, Aaron Rodgers, Y. A. Tittle, Eli Manning, Tony Romo, Russell Wilson, Patrick Mahomes, Kirk Cousins, Josh Allen, Justin Herbert, and Joe Burrow.
-He is also one of only thirteen quarterbacks to throw a 99-yard touchdown pass.
+He is also one of only fourteen quarterbacks to throw a 99-yard touchdown pass.

 Calgary Stampeders

 At 6-foot-1 and 195 pounds, Garcia was considered too small for the National Football League and was not selected in the 1994 NFL draft.
 In 1994, Garcia started his professional career in Calgary with the Calgary Stampeders of the Canadian Football League.
 He won a place on Calgary's roster as their third-string quarterback behind Doug Flutie and Steve Taylor when he threw two fourth-quarter touchdowns in his exhibition game appearance in 1994; soon after, he was named backup quarterback to Flutie.
 Garcia took over as starter in 1995 when Flutie was sidelined midway through the season with an elbow injury.
 In his second start filling in for Flutie, Garcia set a team record with 546 passing yards and six touchdown passes in the Labour Day game against Edmonton touching off an eventual quarterback controversy among some fans when Flutie later returned.
 Flutie ended up starting over Garcia in the Grey Cup that year which the Stampeders lost.
 After Flutie signed as a free-agent with the Toronto Argonauts in 1996, Garcia took over as the Stampeders' starting quarterback.
 During Garcia's three years as starter, the Stampeders finished with records of 13–5, 10–8, and 12–6.

 In 1997, Garcia won the Jeff Nicklin Memorial Trophy, an award given to the Most Outstanding Player in the CFL Western Division.
 Garcia led the Stampeders to the Western Final in 1996 and to the Western Semi-Final in 1997.
-In 1998, he led the team to a Grey Cup victory over the Hamilton Tiger-Cats and was named Grey Cup MVP.
+In 1998, he led the team to the 86th Grey Cup and a victory over the Hamilton Tiger-Cats.
+He was named Grey Cup MVP.
 Garcia's performance included an 80-yard, game-ending drive to set up the game-winning field goal on the last play of the game.
 Garcia was also named as the 1998 CFL All-Star at quarterback.

 Garcia was inducted to the Stampeders Wall of Fame on September 14, 2012, along with 5 others (Rudy Linterman, Gerry Shaw, Kelvin Anderson, Sig Gutsche, Norman Kwong).